HalfModule_GSD

 Global Careers

-Through our global career partners, such as Honda, Commercial Vehicle Group (CVG), and The Ohio State University, students are exposed to careers that involve numerous global components.
+Through our global career partners, such as Nestle, and The Ohio State University, students are exposed to careers that involve numerous global components.
 They are not only made aware of the types of global careers that exist, but they also have the opportunity to learn about and practice the skills needed to succeed in such positions.
 Furthermore, with the help of our global career partners, we provide our students with an essential opportunity to communicate and network with several Columbus area professionals, an experience that prepares them for college and beyond.

 GSD Program Themes